Chief Judge Diana Moreland

 • For those professional guardians with 10+ years’ experience, fees are capped at $125.00 per hour.

 The above rates contemplate the professional guardian having a 25% or greater indigent caseload.
-In order to receive the maximum available rate, the professional guardian must attach to the petition for guardian’s fees a spreadsheet demonstrating that a minimum of 25% of their caseload is indigent cases.
+To receive the maximum available rate, the professional guardian must attach to the petition for guardian’s fees a spreadsheet demonstrating that a minimum of 25% of their caseload is indigent cases.
 Professional guardian fee petitions that are submitted without this documentation will be capped at a rate that is $25.00 per hour lower than the above stated rate for those professional guardians demonstrating a current minimum 25% indigent caseload.

-When an attorney files a petition for an order compensating a professional guardian on an indigent ward, the petition must include language attesting that the ward is indigent (in this instance, fees are sought in case unknown assets are later discovered or the ward becomes non-indigent).
+Professional Guardian Fees (Indigent Ward): When an attorney files a petition for an order compensating a professional guardian on an indigent ward, the petition must include language attesting that the ward is indigent (in this instance, fees are sought in case unknown assets are later discovered or the ward becomes non-indigent).

 Requests for Hourly Fees in Excess of Court Approved Rate: Effective July 10, 2023

-For requests for fees in excess of the court approved rate for either attorney, paralegal, or professional guardian rates, the requesting party must set an evidentiary hearing and present evidence and/or testimony supporting the requested rate.
+For requests for fees in excess of the court approved rate for either attorney, paralegal, or professional guardian rates: the requesting party must set an evidentiary hearing and present evidence and/or testimony supporting the requested rate.
 In addition to any statutory criteria, the testimony/evidence must show that the case was unusual, complex, or required extraordinary work or effort by the requesting party.